tnglemongrass/git-identity-checker/README.md

-# GitIdentityChecker
+# Git Identity Checker

-This is an IntelliJ plugin to prevent commits without local `user.name` and `user.mail`.
+This is an IntelliJ plugin to prevent making commits without local `user.name` and `user.mail`.

 In runs as part of the standard 'commit' button action and shows an error message if this condition is not found.